Stremio/stremio-addon-guide/docs/sdk-guide/step2.md

 ### Pagination

-For the pagination to work correctly, you need to add the `skip` extra option to your catalog description inside the manifest.
+For the pagination to work correctly, you need to add the `skip` extra option to your catalog description.

 ```js
 "catalogs": [